dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

   // ...
 }
 ```
 This isn't possible now as it's a multiple inheritance -- but this time it's a reasonable one.
+On top of that -- such inheritance is not only reasonable in terms of _"is a"_ relation, but also naturally corresponds to the shape of a "joined" query response -- as each row of the query is effectively a flattened set of columns from all the selecting tables.

 ## Idea